Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 This will build, commit and push the changes to the `gh-pages` branch.
 Do this each time you want to publish an update to your work.

 Note!
-It takes GitHub Pages a few minutes (5 mins sometimes) some times to see changes when they are pushed so be patient.
+It takes GitHub Pages a few minutes (5 mins sometimes) sometimes to see changes when they are pushed so be patient.

 **Note!** I had an error in the console that read: